-Consequently, you can find tomatoes inside assortments of fruits served as sweet snacks or for dessert. 🍓🍍🍇🍏🍅 In some places, you can even find Korea’s shaved ice dessert bingsu (빙수) with tomatoes as topping: Sweet milk -frozen and shaved into fluffy, snowflake-like ice crystals which instantly melt in your mouth – is garnished with the slightly tangy flavor of sweetened tomatoes and pink tomato sauce.
-Yuck or yum? 🍧🍅 Once, I encountered a chocolate fondue, which featured pieces of cake, cookies, ice cream and fruit. 🍫🍰🍪🍦🍓 Among those fruit, which were supposed to be dipped into molten chocolate, there were cherry tomatoes! 🍫🍅 I leave the taste up for your own imagination.
+Consequently, you can find tomatoes inside assortments of fruits served as sweet snacks or for dessert. 🍓🍍🍇🍏🍅 In some places, you can also find ice cream or Korea’s frozen dessert bingsu (빙수) with tomato flavor: Frozen milk, shaved into fluffy, snowflake-like ice crystals which instantly melt in your mouth, is garnished with the slightly tangy flavor of sweetened tomatoes and pink tomato sauce.
+Yuck or yum? 🍧🍅 Some time ago, I even encountered a chocolate fondue, which featured pieces of cake, cookies, ice cream and fruit. 🍫🍰🍪🍦🍓 Among those fruit, which were supposed to be dipped into molten chocolate, there were cherry tomatoes! 🍫🍅 The taste is up to you and your imagination.
 Back then, I was too appalled that I did not dare trying it and instead watched (half in horror, half in curiosity) my sister eat everything… In hindsight and perhaps with a few more years of ‘life experience’, I am thinking, it couldn’t have been thaaaat bad.
 After all, everything tastes good with chocolate, right?
 [Still, I am not willing to cook this up for myself, just to give it another shot!]

-Other instances illustrating how tomatoes are considered fruit in Korean culture can be discovered during ancestral rites or at Buddhist temples.
-On certain occasions, fruit and other valuable delicacies are traditionally offered to deceased spirits and deities.
+Other instances illustrating that tomatoes are considered as fruit in Korean culture can be discovered during ancestral ceremonies or at Buddhist temples.
+On certain occasions, fruit and other valuable delicacies are ritually offered to deceased spirits and deities.
 There, you can sometimes encounter tomatoes artfully stacked, next to towers of other types of fruit such as apples, melons, grapes, bananas, oranges, tangerines and pears.